Sparkonix11/LyricMatch/README.md

 - The frontend will be accessible at `http://localhost:5173`.
 - The backend will be accessible at `http://localhost:8080`.

-Make sure both servers are running to interact with the full application.
+Make sure both servers are running to interact with the full application.gitt